Does Each Squarespace Template Have Its Own Site Styles Options?

 Does each Squarespace template have its own Site Styles options?

-On 7.0, yes - each named template has a unique Site Styles panel with different design controls.
-On 7.1, no - all sites share the same consistent Site Styles options regardless of starting design.
+On 7.0, yes.
+Each named template (Brine, Bedford, York, Skye, etc.) has a unique Site Styles panel with different design controls.
+Some templates expose 10+ color settings and font size sliders; others offer only 3-4 options.
+On 7.1, no. Every site shares the same consistent Site Styles panel regardless of which starting design you picked.

 Why does my Squarespace Site Styles look different from tutorials?

-You may be on a different version (7.0 vs 7.1) or a different 7.0 template than the tutorial covers.
+You are likely on a different version (7.0 vs 7.1) or a different 7.0 template than the tutorial covers.
 Site Styles options vary by template on 7.0 and are consistent on 7.1.
-Check your version and template before following a tutorial.
+Always confirm your version and template before following a customization tutorial.

 Can I add design options that Site Styles does not include?

 Yes.
-Custom CSS provides unlimited visual control beyond what Site Styles exposes.
-Any element on your site can be styled with CSS regardless of what the Site Styles panel includes.
+Custom CSS provides visual control beyond what Site Styles exposes.
+You can target any element on your site with CSS, regardless of what the Site Styles panel includes.
+Common additions include independent navigation link colors, per-section heading overrides, and font size controls for templates that lack sliders.

 Do Site Styles settings transfer when I switch templates on 7.0?

 No. Site Styles settings are template-specific on 7.0.
 When you switch templates, the new template applies its own defaults.
-You need to reconfigure fonts, colors, and styling in the new template's Site Styles panel.
+You need to reconfigure fonts, colors, and styling in the new template's Site Styles panel from scratch.

 Is Site Styles available on the Personal plan?